rajaninegapula/ChocolateBarRatings/README.md

 • ![image](https://github.com/user-attachments/assets/8068cf99-b874-495c-b9ea-192208ca8692)

 The dataset contains 10 columns, with a mix of numeric and categorical variables.
-Here's a brief summary: Columns:
+Here's a brief summary of Columns:

 1. REF: Unique reference numbers (likely not useful for analysis).
 2. Company: Name of the chocolate company (categorical).
 3. Company Location: The country where the company is based (categorical).